 On December 10, 1968, the Constitution (Twenty-second Amendment) Bill, 1968, was introduced in the Lok Sabha.
 Yashwantrao Chavan, who was then the minister of home affairs, introduced it.
 It also aimed to add more articles 244A and 371B to the Constitution, as well as revise article 275.

-22nd Amendment Of Indian Constitution
+22nd Amendment of Indian Constitution

-The 22nd amendment of Indian constitution is officially termed as The Constitution(Twenty-second Amendment) Act, 1969.
-New article 244A was added to the Constitution as a result.
-The purpose was to provide Parliament the authority to pass legislation creating an autonomous State within the State of Assam.
+The Twenty-second Amendment of the Constitution of India is officially termed as The Constitution(Twenty-second Amendment) Act, 1969.
+A new article 244A was added to the Constitution as a result.
+The purposes of article was to provide Parliament the authority to pass legislation creating an autonomous State within the State of Assam.

 It also established a new article 371B that described the structure and responsibilities of an Assam Legislative Assembly committee.
 It was made up of members of that Assembly chosen from the tribes listed in Part A of the Table that is annexed to Paragraph 20 of the Sixth Schedule, along with any other members of that Assembly that may have been included in the order.

-Statement Of Objects And Reasons
+Statement of Objects and Reasons